 - Make notes about the incident – As soon as you get the opportunity, it is a good idea to note what happened.
 Don’t leave out anything.
 This will ensure that you do not forget anything important later down the line.

-- Keep proof of expenses – You will need to keep evidence of all of the expenses you have encountered due to the incident.
+- Keep proof of expenses – You will need to keep evidence of all of the expenses you have incurred due to the incident.
 For example, payslips can help you recover your loss of earnings.
 Whereas receipts and invoices can help prove your medical bills, travel costs to appointments and childcare expenses.
 If the expense occurred due to the assault, you could claim it back.

 - Report the incident – You should inform your employer and you may also wish to report the incident to the police.
 All employers must keep an accident book by law, and the incident will need to be recorded in there.
 Plus, this helps to prove that the assault did take place.